TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR94 is unsigned from AR340 to the Missouri state line

+AR100 intersects AR365 twice in Pulaski County; both junctions are signed "AR 100 East" and the gap is longer than either segment of AR100

 To be determined:

 AR43 in OK (westward bend along OK20): AR43 is concurrent with OK20 along state line, but bends west for some distance to be totally within OK, so should have points where it crosses state line; no corresponding state-line points exist in OK20 file